andrescosta/jobico-fn-k8s/README.md

   - `metadata: name: schema-ev1` provides a unique name (`schema-ev1`) for the ConfigMap resource containing the schema definition.
   - `data: schema-ev1.json: |` defines the filename (`schema-ev1.json`) and contains the actual JSON schema definition within the ConfigMap.
     - The JSON schema (`{ ... }`) defines an object type with properties like `firstName`, `lastName`, and `age`, with specific data types (`string`, `integer`) and validation rules (`required` fields).

-This structure provides a detailed overview of defining jobs and associating JSON schemas in JobicoK8S using custom resources, WebAssembly execution, and schema validation.
-Adjust these examples and descriptions as needed to fit your specific project requirements.

 ## Getting Started